google/prog-edu-assistant-quizzes/README.md

-# Quezzes for Programming Education Assitant
+# Quizzes for Programming Education Assitant

 This repository contains quizzes for a project of [programming education assistant tools](https://github.com/google/prog-edu-assistant).
 The tools can add autograding capability to Python programming courses using Jupyter or Colab notebooks.
 Note that this repository only includes quizzes for the tools so codes of the tools itself should go to [the tool's repository](https://github.com/google/prog-edu-assistant).